jyellick/obc-docs/api/SandboxSetup.md

     * [Chaincode query via CLI and REST](#chaincode-query-via-cli-and-rest)
 * [Removing temporary files when security is enabled](#removing-temporary-files-when-security-is-enabled)

+See [Logging Control](../dev-setup/logging-control.md) for information on controlling logging output from the `obc-peer` and chaincodes.

 ###Security Setup (optional)
 From your command line terminal, log into a Vagrant terminal by executing the following commands: